Answer from the Bible to Questions about Circumcision

 Was circumcision ever a Christian tradition?

 Catholic, Orthodox and Protestant churches never adopted circumcision.
-Circumcision was condemned in The Ecumenical Council of Florence on 4 February 1442.
+Circumcision was condemned in External link The Ecumenical Council of Florence on 4 February 1442.
 One exception was the Coptic Church in Egypt, and the Council condemned this practice amongst them.
 Routine infant circumcision never took off in Europe but circumcision enthusiasts promoted it in English-speaking countries from the late Victorian era.
 As a result, some Christians have been misled into believing that Christianity recommends circumcision.
 This is simply not true.

 Does the Bible ever say that circumcision has health benefits?